CAYdenberg/CAYdenberg/README.md

 ## About

 Hi!
-I am a web developer and data-vis with 10 years experience building websites and web apps.
+I am a web developer and data-vis enthusiast with 10 years experience building websites and web apps.
 While I have worked throughout the stack, my deep expertise is on the frontend, especially **TypeScript** and **React**.
 I also have special expertise with